naveen-u/valheim-world-sync/README.md

 LOCAL_FOLDER=<Path to local Valheim worlds directory>
 ```

 `DRIVE_FOLDER` contains the ID of the Google drive folder to sync world files with.
-The ID of a google drive folder is the last part of the URL when you navigate that folder on Google drive (for example, the folder at https://drive.google.com/drive/u/1/folders/1mhHDGlTdVwQCgmq8_Okcri5_EDFxcvAG has ID `1mhHDGlTdVwQCgmq8_Okcri5_EDFxcvAG`).
+The ID of a google drive folder is the last part of the URL when you navigate to that folder on Google drive (for example, the folder at https://drive.google.com/drive/u/1/folders/1mhHDGlTdVwQCgmq8_Okcri5_EDFxcvAG has ID `1mhHDGlTdVwQCgmq8_Okcri5_EDFxcvAG`).

 `LOCAL_FOLDER` contains the path to the local Valheim worlds folder.
 This is usually `C:\Users\<Username>\AppData\LocalLow\IronGate\Valheim\` on Windows